 Parents and charter supporters chanted, “Kids not politics!” and “Let our kids learn!” outside of LAUSD’s headquarters in downtown Los Angeles.

 “I’m a parent of students at two Green Dot schools, Ánimo Pat Brown and Ánimo Florence-Firestone.
 My daughter at Pat Brown got a full scholarship to go to UC Berkeley,” said Aggy Barbero.
-“These charter school focus on academics and have the opportunity to attend any university they want to attend, so I’m here to support all the parents because I want them to be able to come to charters too.
+“These charter school focus on academics and help students have the opportunity to attend any university they want to attend, so I’m here to support all the parents because I want them to be able to come to charters too.
 I don’t want anyone to prevent charter schools from opening because we need them!”

 The Alain LeRoy Locke College Preparatory Academy marching band played onstage outside of LAUSD’s headquarters to help rally advocates.